fecgov/fec-eregs/fec_eregs/docs/Team Practices.md

 While the product steward will likely be creating the bulk of the cards (in collaboration with the FEC product owner), any team member can create cards that will be prioritized into grooming sessions.

-TBD - Creating / Syncing cards from whatever forum will be used for user feedback, reported defects etc.

 ## GitHub
 Our code repositories.
 The following are GH repositories of note: